Executive Summary

 Short, on-demand visits efficiently fill idle gaps, lifting paid hours without long-term caseload risk.Lower CAC & conversion:

-Requests arrive pre-funded; agencies frequently convert high-satisfaction backup visits into ongoing private-pay services (platforms increasingly streamline this journey).
+Requests arrive pre-funded; agencies frequently convert high-satisfaction backup visits into ongoing private-pay services (platforms increasingly streamline this journey) with solutions like corporate backup care.
 Care.comEnterprise access in one contract:

 Platforms aggregate demand from hundreds of employers; their quantified day-savings help sustain multi-year budgets.
 Bright HorizonsCompetitive positioning:

-Partnering with leaders, like Bright Horizons, raises visibility with top U.S. corporations and standardizes logistics (centralized intake, documentation, SLAs) advantages that compound over time.
+Partnering with leaders, like Bright Horizons, raises visibility with top U.S. corporations and standardizes logistics (centralized intake, documentation, SLAs) advantages that compound over time within corporate backup care partnership programs.
 Bright Horizons

 The 3 to 5 Year Look Ahead.